sparkflows/sparkflows-docs/docs/incorta/admin-guide/chidori-connection.rst

 Configure Chidori Connection
 =====================

-Sparkflows enables you to create Chidori Connection and use it to submit jobs/workflows.
-Connections can be at various levels:
+Sparkflows allows you to create a Chidori connection for submitting jobs and workflows.
+Connections can be created at various levels:

   * **Global**: Everyone has access to these connections.
   * **Group**: Users belonging to the group have access to these connections.